 Mining Bitcoin is a highly power-intensive process, with electrical power required both to operate the mining machines and to dissipate the significant amount of heat generated by operating the machines.
-In 2022, the cost of power represented 19% of our Bitcoin mining revenue.
-A 10% increase or decrease in the cost of power over the course of 2022 would have increased or decreased our loss before income tax expense by \$1.1 million for the year.
+In the fiscal year ended June 30, 2023, the cost of power represented 47% of our Bitcoin mining revenue.
+A 10% increase or decrease in the cost of power over the course of the fiscal year ended June 30, 2023 would have increased or decreased our loss before income tax expense by \$3.6 million for the year.